thycotic/ss-docs/release-notes/ss-rn-7-x.md

 - Fixed XSS vulnerability with the privileged account picker control.
 - Fixed open redirect vulnerability on the Login page when already logged in.
 - Fixed possible database connection error for long running Active Directory synchronizations and other background threads.
-- Fixed auto complete issue on some sensitive fields.
+- *ixed auto complete issue on some sensitive fields.
-- Heartbeat status is now automatically updated when RPC succeeds.
+- *eartbeat status is now automatically updated when RPC succeeds.
-- Fixed issue with Oracle password changing failing on passwords with certain special characters.
+- *ixed issue with Oracle password changing failing on passwords with certain special characters.
-- Fixed issue with Agents not properly failing over in clustered instances.
+- *ixed issue with Agents not properly failing over in clustered instances.
-- Fixed issues in advanced XML import when loading items with duplicate permissions.
+- *ixed issues in advanced XML import when loading items with duplicate permissions.
-- Fixed issue with incorrect lockout warning on Group and Role Assignment page.
+- *ixed issue with incorrect lockout warning on Group and Role Assignment page.
 - Fixed error for Event Subscriptions with inactive users.
 - Fixed potential timeout errors on Diagnostics page.